 The first paper to explicitly suggest that effort and truthful reporting may be induced by comparing the reports of multiple agents is Miller et al. (2005), whose mechanism elicits honest feedback from raters who experience a certain product.13 Their mechanism assigns to each rater a "reference rater" and applies a proper scoring rule to the pair of reports.
 This paper has been extended by many authors, including Witkowski and Parkes (2012) who relax the common prior assumption; Dasgupta and Ghosh (2013) who showed how to eliminate bad equilibria when workers engage in multiple tasks; and Jurca and Faltings (2005, 2009) who studied the implications of potential collusion among raters.
 See also Friedman et al. (2007) for a handbook explanation of the Miller et al. mechanism.
 This literature does not explicitly model the value of information, nor the cost of obtaining it, and is therefore silent about contract optimality.

-12Collusion here means that the experts play other equilibria than the one intended by the principal.
 13A similar mechanism was suggested at about the same time by Prelec (2004) in his "truth serum" paper.
 This paper's main concern is inducing truthful reporting, not incentivizing effort.